Retailer Licensing Information

 Click here for a general description of what to expect when the Commission makes a decision on you request.

 If you have applied to transfer ownership of an existing retail license, you may request a conditional license that will allow you to operate the business conditionally under the same license, permits, and permissions as the current licensee before the Commission considers the permanent transfer of the license to you.
-A conditional license is not allowed for a request involving a transfer of the location of a retail license.
 If you have requested any new permits or permissions in addition to the transfer of the existing license and permits, the Commission will consider those when it considers the transfer of the license, but will not issue them with the conditional license.

 If you have applied for a new Specially Designated Merchant license, you may request a conditional license that will allow you to operate the business conditionally before the Commission considers your request for a new Specially Designated Merchant license.
 If you have requested any new permits or permissions in addition to the request for a new Specially Designated Merchant license, the Commission will consider those when it considers the approval of the license, but will not issue them with the conditional license.
 However, if you have requested permission for motor vehicle fuel pumps, the Commission may issue this permission with the conditional license.